ypinhsuan/tp/docs/UserGuide.md

 It also provides a comprehensive description of features available to you and includes a [quick-start](#quick-start) section that helps you get started.

-The guide uses the following features to make it easier for you to navigate around:
+This guide uses the following features to make it easier for you to navigate around:

 * Words that look like [this](#about) can be clicked to jump to the related section.
 * Words that look like `this` refer to keywords used as part of commands or responses from your Tutor's Pet.